 In this prospectus, we have included Adjusted EBITDA and Adjusted EBITDA Margin, two key non-IFRS financial measures used by our management and board of directors in evaluating our operating performance and making strategic decisions regarding capital allocation.
-Adjusted EBITDA is a non-IFRS financial measure defined as loss for the year plus depreciation and amortization, interest income, finance cost, income tax expenses/(credit), impairments of assets, equity-settled share option and share-based payment expenses, other long-term employee benefits expense/(credit), employee severance expenses, transaction expenses, changes in the fair value of financial instruments, gain on derecognition of convertible loan and bridge loan, unrealized foreign exchange loss minus government subsidies which are mainly COVID-related.
+Adjusted EBITDA is a non-IFRS financial measure defined as loss for the year plus depreciation and amortization, interest income, finance cost, income tax expenses/(credit), impairments of assets, equity-settled share option and share-based payment expenses, other long-term employee benefits expenses, employee severance expenses, transaction expenses including certain one-off legal and professional fees, changes in the fair value of financial instruments, gain on derecognition of convertible loan and bridge loan, unrealized foreign exchange.
 Adjusted EBITDA Margin is defined as Adjusted EBITDA as a percentage of revenue.
 We believe that these measures provide investors with greater comparability of our operating performance without the effects of unusual, non-repeating or non-cash adjustments.